We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - professional reporting

-- blogging functionality
+- a built-in blogging tool

 - the option to offer discount codes and gift vouchers to your customers

 - access to the CSS and HTML of your store